thekswenson/Zombi/README.md

     Zombi S ./Parameters/SequenceParameters.tsv ../Output_folder

+### Example SimPhy Run ###

+There are many different ways in which to run SimPhy.
+We have chosen to include two examples here which illustrate how it is used within ZombiPhy.
+For a more detailed description of how to run SimPhy, please see https://github.com/adamallo/SimPhy/wiki/Manual.

+Below is what can be seen as a traditional run of SimPhy.
+This will generate a species tree, a set of 1000 locus trees, and a set of 1000 gene trees, for 3 replicates:

+    SimPhy_1.0.2/bin/simphy_mac64 -SL f:10 -SP f:20000 -SB f:0.0001 -SU f:0.001 -SG f:1 -HS LN:1.5,1 -HL LN:1.5,1 -HG LN:1.5,1 -RS 3 -RL 1000 -CS 220 -V 3 -O output/simphy_output/species_tree

+1. -SL is the number of leaves for the species tree.
+2. -SP is the tree wide population size.
+3. -SB is the speciation rate.
+4. -SU is the substitution rate.
+5. -SG is the tree wide generation time.
+6. -HS, -HL, -HG are the species, lineage, and gene specific rate heterogeneity modifiers respectively.
+7. -RS is the number of replicates.
+8. -RL is the number of locus trees.
+9. -CS is the random seed.
+10. -V is the verbosity.
+11. -O is the output location.

+When this code is run within ZombiPhy, -RL is set to 1 as we will be using Zombi to generate the initial gene trees.

+ZombiPhy runs SimPhy twice.
+The second run uses the -LR argument to input a set of locus trees created by Zombi into simphy as a nexus file.
+An example of this has not been included as it is difficult to run SimPhy in -LR mode without running the whole pipeline.

-### Limitations of ZombiPhy future tasks ###
+### Limitations of ZombiPhy and future tasks ###

-- The output of ZombiPhy is not a valid input for Zombi's sequence simulation mode (S).
-This will need to be a major task for future collaborators.
 - The pseudogeneization option for Zombi, and by extension ZombiPhy, is broken.
 For now, this just means that the pseudogeneization option in the ZombiPhy/Zombi genome parameters file must always be left at 0.
 - Inputting locus trees with horizontal transfers into SimPhy is broken.
 For now, this means that the transfer rate in the ZombiPhy/Zombi genome parameters file must always be left at 0.
-- Inputting locus trees with losses into SimPhy is broken.
+- Inputting locus trees with losses into SimPhy causes a couple of specific issues.
 This only causes problems in a rare circumstance where a duplication occurs but one of the duplicates is lost.
 Under these circumstances, the branch length of the surviving duplicate will be inaccurate.
-For now, this inaccuracy is ignored, but it must be addressed in the future.
+For now, pruned trees are inputted into SimPhy and this inaccuracy is ignored, but it must be addressed in the future.
 - Zombi cannot support full eukaryotic genomes.
-The internal infrastructure needed for inputting in an entire, multi-chromosome genome into Zombi simply does not exist.
+The internal infrastructure needed for inputting in an entire, multi-chromosome genome into Zombi does not yet exist.
 This will have to be implemented in a future version of the program.
+- There appears to be a bug in Zombi where certain events affect far too many genes (e.g. an inversion happening to 95% of the genes).
+This is likely due to a problem with how Zombi chooses the number of genes to be affected by each individual event.

 ----------

 Writen by Keegan R. Flanagan

-Please, if you have any doubts or need a hand, **just contact me here: keflanagan@ucsd.edu**
+Please, if you have any doubts or need a hand, **please contact me here: keflanagan@ucsd.edu**

 ----------